 A continuation of EE.
 3 and 5.
 Efficiency tests of direct and alternating current machinery, operation of generators in parallel, investigation of magnetic distribution in direct current machines.
-Graphic analysis of alternator performance.
-Complete tests of transformers.
+Graphic analysis of alternator performance; complete tests of transformers.

-Instructors: Maxstadt, Beckwith, Gainder.
+Instructors: Maxstadt, Hawley, Gainder.

 EE.
 8. DIRECT CURRENTS.
-7 units (3-0-4); first or second term.
+7 units (3-0-4); first term.